pikatchu/closedsource/book/0070-headquarters.md

 But fighting other people?

-He wasn’t sure how he felt about that.
+He wasn't sure how he felt about that.

 Elias and Leo passed through another checkpoint.